-- 6. Publication IPC-7351 may have alternate designs. - 7.
-Solder mask tolerances between and around signal pads can vary based on board fabrication site. - 8.
-This package is designed to be soldered to a thermal pad on the board.
-For more information, see Texas Instruments literature numbers SLMA002 (www.ti.com/lit/slma002) and SLMA004 (www.ti.com/lit/slma004). - 9.
-Size of metal pad may vary due to creepage requirement. - 10.
-Vias are optional depending on application, refer to device data sheet.
+- 4. This package is designed to be soldered to a thermal pad on the board.
+For more information, see Texas Instruments literature number SLUA271 (www.ti.com/lit/slua271). - Vias are optional depending on application, refer to device data sheet.
+If any vias are implemented, refer to their locations shown on this view.
 It is recommended that vias under paste be filled, plugged or tented.